 A hoser is one who hoses.
 As a colloquial verb, for some thirty years, to hose has meant to clobber the opposing team in a hockey game, also to screw someone up, to mess up another's plans."

 A tuque is a close-fitting, wool hat.
-For a more complete definition and history of the tuque, see A Touch of Tuque.
-And be sure to read Bob and Doug McKenzie's monthly newsletter The Hoser.
+Be sure to read the back issues of Bob and Doug McKenzie's monthly newsletter The Hoser.

 Lockley.Net